Street Fighter Alpha Anthology: Street Fighter Alpha 2 Gold

-Super Gem Fighter Mini Mix
+Super Gem Fighter Mini Mix (1997)

-As another CP System II arcade fighting game that features 7 playable characters mostly from Street Fighter Alpha 2 Gold as well as the rest of the 12 characters from the game's roster making backstage cameo appearances, this crossover has been added to the compilation.
+As another CP System II arcade fighting game that features 10+ playable characters mostly from Street Fighter Alpha 2 as well as the rest of the characters making backstage cameo appearances, this crossover has been added to the compilation.
 This game also made a brief appearance in Street Fighter Alpha: The Animation (2000), where Sakura is seen playing it on her WonderSwan gaming handheld which is also why it has been added to the list of games.

 Unlockable games

-Street Fighter Alpha 3 Upper
+Street Fighter Alpha 3 Upper (2001)

 In addition to the default games, this compilation also includes Street Fighter Alpha 3 Upper, based on an updated arcade version of Alpha 3 released in Japan that includes the extended character roster from the console versions of the game.
 Neither the original Alpha 3 nor Alpha 3 Upper includes the World Tour mode introduced in the PlayStation version of Alpha 3 nor any of the additional characters that were added in the Game Boy Advance version of the game (which is also called Street Fighter Alpha 3 Upper but is unrelated to the version featured in this anthology) or Alpha 3 Max, the PlayStation Portable version of Alpha 3.